-4 COVID Case and Crash Change Comparison over the 16 Weeks
+3 COVID Case and Crash Change Comparison over the 15 Weeks

-The chart shows the actual numbers of new COVID cases per week (blue line) and the numbers of crashes in the same weeks (yellow line).
+The chart shows the actual number of new COVID cases per week (blue line) and the number of crashes in the same week (yellow line).
 The number of crashes per week started out with its Week 1 level and dropped to less than half of that, which then bottomed out in Weeks 5 and 6.
 It has now gone back up to over 2000 per week and we expect it to stabilize at this level for a few more weeks.
-The general up trend in the number of new COVID cases per week (dark blue line) seemed to have been broken in Week 11, but then it resumed its upward trend.
-The most recent (Weeks 15 and 16) dramatic increase, to 5,453 and 3920 cases, seems to have little correlation with roadway traffic volume, but some effects might be seen moving forward with it.
-Consider this quote from AL.com obtained June 18, 2020:
+The general up trend in the number of new COVID cases per week (dark blue line) seemed to have been broken in Week 10, but then it resumed its upward trend.
+The most recent (Week 15) dramatic increase, to 5,453 cases, seems to have little correlation with roadway traffic volume, but some effects might be seen moving forward with it.
+Consider this quote from AL.com this past week: